Cultural

 – Supporting a kapa haka group

-We have a relatively small percentage of Maori students ranging from 3 to 8%.
+The percentage of of students that identify as Maori sits at 16%.
 Our school reviews the achievement of these students in line with our goals and targets.
 No significant difference in achievement levels has been found for our Maori students.

 Our 2018 visit to Takahiwai Marae and Matariki celebrations